 - 1/8th cup powdered sugar + 2 to 3 tsp powdered sugar(as required)

 - 1/8 tsp cardamom powder

-- 1/2 tsp ghee to be added to the mix and 1 tsp ghee to grease the plate and underside of a bowl
+- 1/2 tsp ghee to grease the plate and underside of a bowl

 - Cut into 1″ squares when warm and let it set for at least 3 to 4 hours so that the vadis become firm.
-Remove the vadis only when completely cool.
+Remove the vadis only when completely cool and easier to separate.

 - Ratnagiri or Devgad Alphonso Mangoes give the authentic Konkan flavour to the vadis.

-- I’d read in an article the sweets that are store bought are sweeter than the ones prepared at home because more the sugar, easier it is to bind and set the sweets.
-Also adding powdered sugar in the last stage helps to dry out the pulp and also helps in setting the same.
+- Adding powdered sugar in the last stage helps to dry out the pulp and also helps in setting the same.

 - The proportions mentioned in the recipe result in just sweet vadis as I like it sweet not very sweet.

 - The quantity of sugar to be added depends entirely on the sweetness of the mangoes.
 Adjust sugar accordingly.